grzegorz-aleksander-klementowski/Rust-Book-examples-exercises/README.md

 Example are group in folders that represent particular chapters.
 Every chapter-folder is devided on "Examples" and "Exercises", because in the book occur sometimes exercises to practics.
 There are only src code with Cargo toml and lock files.

-# Why Rust Book on Github?
+# Why Rust Book examples and exercises on my Github page?
 The Rust-lang it's very specific programming language and I consider it is important to know not only how to write the code, but also theory of Rust.
 It come to me when I found out that even some seniors programmers have some problems with "Rust pfilosopy".
-So, That's let me think knowing the theory of Rust is mandatory and to proof I have read the book - I uploaded partly modified examples and exercises from the book as a proof.
+So, That's let me think knowing the theory of Rust is mandatory and to proof I have read the book - I uploaded  partly modified examples and exercises rote by my own from the book as a proof.

 # Chapters:
 1. Getting Started,